Dirnitz

-A dirnitz (Dürnitz or Türnitz, from the Slavic dorniza = "heated parlour") or Knights' Hall was the heatable area of a medieval castle.
-It was usually a single large room on the ground floor of the palas below the Great hall.
+A dirnitz (Dürnitz or Türnitz, from the Slavic dorniza = "heated parlour", Danish: Dørns, North Frisian: dörnsch or dörnsk) or Knights' Hall was the heatable area of a medieval castle.
+It was usually a single large room on the ground floor of the palas below the great hall.
 It was often expensively furnished and had a decorative vault.
 Occasionally it also described the cabinet (Kemenate) or an entire hall building.
 The term is German.

 From the mid-15th century, the dirnitz, if used as a reception or gathering room or as a courtroom, was sometimes also called a courtroom (Hofstube).

 Typical examples of a dirnitz may be seen at the Wartburg and Heinfels Castle.
 The dirnitz at Burghausen Castle is one of the rare examples where the heatable hall is on an upper storey.